S2 Framework

 • Use width and height but not just w or h.

-• Use image rather than img.
+• Use image instead of img.

-• Use richtext rather than rich-text.
+• Use richtext instead of rich-text.

-• Use textarea rather than text-area.
+• Use textarea instead of text-area.

 08. Stacking of Combo Classes